kevin-doering/grafin/README.md

 # add a grafana team with admin rights with the name "Team1" and a viewer team with suffix "-Viewer"
 fi.exe add team -n Team17

-# add two teams and also add a grafana dashboard directory for the two teams
+# add two teams and also add a grafana dashboard directory for the two teams with permissions set.
 fi.exe add team -n Team17 -d

 # get a team by its id